matevz-kovacic/active-model/sol-execbench-094/README.md

 another participant posts 0.999005       ->  #2
         |
 second campaign: new kernel architecture
-(autonomous), integrated selectively
-into the existing dispatcher             ->  0.999015, ahead by 10 ppm (private)
+(autonomous), validated and integrated into the incumbent solution              ->  0.999015, ahead by 10 ppm (private)
         |
 three written review rounds                    (~33 proposals: 5 adopted, the rest refuted)
         |